j2jun/cse15l-lab-reports/lab-report-4-week-5.md

 Using a file size to find files can be useful when you want to delete a file that takes up too much space.

 There are many more useful options to find files or directories.
-The best recommendation is search find *"command-line find options"* in Google.
+The best recommendation is searching *"command-line find options"* in Google.